sskprog/sskprog/README.md

-### Hi there, I'm Stanislav Kushnir! 👋
+## Hi there, I'm Stanislav Kushnir! 👋

 I'm a passionate **FullStack Web Developer** with a strong background in **System Administration** and **Cybersecurity**.
-Before diving into programming, I spent years configuring and maintaining Windows and Linux servers, setting up web servers, internet gateways, and ensuring robust system security.
+Before diving into programming, I spent years configuring and maintaining Windows and Linux servers, setting up web servers, internet gateways, mail servers and ensuring robust system security.
 This experience gave me a deep understanding of infrastructure, performance optimization, and secure development practices.

 Now, I focus on building modern, scalable, and user-friendly web applications.
 I thrive on solving complex problems and turning ideas into functional, elegant solutions.
 Whether it's crafting responsive UIs or designing robust APIs, I'm always eager to learn and apply new technologies.